rquast/swingsane/README.md

 SwingSane was also intended to be an example of one way to use [JFreeSane](https://github.com/sjamesr/jfreesane), the core library used by SwingSane.

 SwingSane is licensed under Apache 2.
-Please feel free to fork the project if you want to improve (or rewrite) it.
+If you have the ability, please [help contribute](Contributing) to the project by adding your patches, [submitting your scanner.xml](scanner.xml) or just forking the project and making something better.

 ## Compile
 To create a bin distribution, install Maven 2 and run: